 If you are the owner or beneficiary of a life insurance policy, it is important that you understand how the policy works in the event premium payments are not paid or if the policy lapses.
 Understanding the exact policy type is important to figuring out the options available.

 Assuming you are beyond the contestability period of the policy, below are certain options that may be available.

-If the policy type is a term life insurance policy, the option available is very simple.
-Simply stated, if the owner of the policy dies during the term life of the policy and the policy did not lapse, the beneficiary should have no problems collecting the policy benefits.
-If the policy lapsed due to non-payment of policy premiums, the policy most likely is not in force and any claims will be denied.
+If the policy type is a term life insurance policy, and the owner of the policy dies during the term life of the policy and the policy did not lapse, the beneficiary should have no issues collecting the policy benefits.
+If the policy lapsed due to non-payment of policy premiums, the term policy likely is not in force and any claims will be denied.

-If the policy type is a whole life, permanent life or other similar policy, the policy will most likely have a cash surrender value.
-If the owner of the policy dies and the policy never lapsed, the beneficiary should have no problems collecting the life insurance benefits.
+If the policy type is a whole life, permanent life or other similar policy, the policy will likely have a cash surrender value.
+If the owner of the policy dies and the policy never lapsed, the beneficiary should have no issues collecting the life insurance benefits.
 However, if the policy lapsed due to non-payment of policy premiums, the policy may still be in full force and effect.
-This is true because life insurance companies will automatically convert a whole life or similar life insurance policy into an extended term policy or reduced paid up policy.
+This is the case because life insurance companies will typically automatically convert a whole life or similar life insurance policy into an extended term policy or reduced paid up policy.

-If the reason premium payments stopped was because the owner died, the beneficiary should have no issues collecting the benefits, even decades later.
+If, however, the reason premium payments stopped was because the owner died, the beneficiary should have no issues collecting the benefits.